 Make sure your passport has at least six months’ validity from your planned date of return to Australia.

 Since 18 September, Croatia’s borders with Slovenia, Serbia and Hungary are under tight restrictions due to an influx of asylum seekers in Europe.
 Travellers may experience lengthy delays.
 These border crossings may be closed at short notice.
 Clashes between asylum seekers and border authorities are a possibility.
 Avoid large groups and follow the advice of local authorities.
 Have contingency plans in place for any disruptions to travel plans.

 Safety and security

 There is an ongoing threat of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Worldwide bulletin.

 Civil unrest/political tension

-You should avoid large gatherings of people and protests as they may become violent.
+You should avoid demonstrations, protests and large gatherings as they may become violent.